spences10/twitter-bot-playground/README.md

 now --login
 ```

-The first time you run now, it'll ask for your email address in order to identify you.
+The first time you run `now`, it'll ask for your email address in order to identify you.
 Go to the email account to supplied when sigining up an click on the email sent to you from `now`, and you'll be logged in automatically.

 If you need to switch the account or re-authenticate, run the same command again.